Skip to content

 kubectl apply -f datakit.yaml

-Deploy the Logfwd image and the business image in the same Pod.
+Deploy the Logfwd image and business image in the same Pod.
 Below, we use log-demo-service:v1 as the business image, generating a /data/app/logs/log.log log file.
-Use Logfwd to read the log file via shared storage and send it to DataKit.
-Use pod-logging-demo.p to parse the log and match multiple lines using dates.
+Use logfwd to read the log file via shared storage and pass it to Datakit.
+Use pod-logging-demo.p to parse the logs and use dates for multi-line matching.

 apiVersion: apps/v1